I'm Daniel Scott an Acupuncturist Herbalist and Qi Gong teacher

 Tui-na (pronounced ‘twee nar’) Is a whole-body integrative massage system that uses the diagnostics of Traditional Chinese Medicine.
 Tui-na involves both light and strong massage techniques to rebalance the body.
 Tui-na is carried out with the patient dressed in loose clothes, so make sure you wear comfortable clothing when you come for treatment.

-Herbal medicine has been continually refined and developed by many doctors and schools over the centuries and modern research has been conducted into many aspect of its use.
+Herbal medicine has been continually refined and developed by many doctors and schools over the centuries and modern research has been conducted into many aspects of its use.
 This process continues today with the development of modern medical diagnostic techniques and knowledge.

 Today’s practitioners have the benefit of classical wisdom and empirical research, as well as modern biomedical research.